-Dr. Grimm previously served as Senior Counselor to the CEO (2006-2010) and the Director of Research and Policy Development (2004-2010) at the Corporation for National and Community Service (CNCS), an organization that directs AmeriCorps and annually invests approximately one billion dollars in grants to innovative nonprofits.
+Dr. Grimm served as Senior Counselor to the CEO (2006-2010) and the Director of Research and Policy Development (2004-2010) at the Corporation for National and Community Service (CNCS), which directs AmeriCorps and annually invests approximately one billion dollars in grants to innovative nonprofits.
 Dr. Grimm received senior appointments from both President Bush’s and President Obama’s administrations, co-lead the creation of the Social Innovation Fund, and previously taught and directed research at what is now the Lilly Family School of Philanthropy at Indiana University.
-Dr. Grimm’s research on philanthropy, volunteering, civic engagement, and social capital have been featured in prominent in places such as the Washington Post, New York Times, and USA Today.
-Dr. Grimm’s published research includes a prominent cover article on “The New Volunteer Workforce” in the Stanford Social Innovation Review; articles in journals including Nonprofit & Voluntary Sector Quarterly, the Journal of Policy Analysis & Management; a book on the philosophies and approaches of American philanthropists, and a recent article in Nonprofit Quarterly.

-Dr. Grimm received his Ph.D. from Indiana University.
-He also received the 2010 Young Alumnus Award from Monmouth College.
-He currently serves or has served on the board of directors or advisors for the Washington Area Women’s Foundation (Board Treasurer), Food Recovery Network (Founding Board Chair, 2012-2016), Center on Philanthropy at Indiana University, Harry and Jeanette Weinberg Foundation, National Conference on Citizenship, National Committee for Responsive Philanthropy, National Mentoring Partnership, and America’s Promise.
-A native of Iowa, he and his wife Laura have a daughter named Astrid.
+Dr. Grimm received his Ph.D. from Indiana University and the 2010 Young Alumnus Award from Monmouth College.
+He has served on the board of directors or advisors for the Food Recovery Network (Founding Board Chair), Washington Area Women’s Foundation, Center on Philanthropy at Indiana University, Harry and Jeanette Weinberg Foundation, and National Conference on Citizenship.
+An Iowa native, he and his wife Laura have a daughter named Astrid.